kmesh-net/website/docs/application-layer/rate-limiting.md

 - A request with the header `quota: medium` will be limited to **3 requests per 300 seconds**.
 - Other requests will be subject to a default limit of **10 requests per 300 seconds**.

-The `targetRefs` ensures that this filter is applied only to the `httpbin-waypoint` proxy.
+The `targetRefs` field ensures that this filter is applied only to the `httpbin-waypoint` proxy.

 ```sh
 kubectl apply -f -<<EOF